signavio/tech-blog/_posts/2017-05-03-bdd-gherkin.md

 ## Feature scenarios

-We started the workshop with two examples of feature scenarios.
+We started the workshop with two examples of feature scenarios, written in what we later learned to be a language called _Gherkin_.
 The first scenario described an end-to-end cash withdrawal:

 ```gherkin